top of page

 Class Fee: $50 cast/$30 crew (Checks made out to BUPAC Drama)

-Casting is by audition only.
+Casting is by audition only and will be held in late May.
 However, students may still register to participate in the production crews during the third hour of electives.

 BUPAC Cast, Stage Managers, and Crew Leaders should register for BUPAC during the 2 PM and 3 PM hours of BU Electives.
 BUPAC crews will register for BUPAC for the 3 PM hour only.